 Only asking for what’s necessary: Data collection principles

-When your Aadhaar details are collected for a service, the principle is to only ask for what is absolutely necessary.
-This means that government agencies and service providers should not ask for more information than they need to provide a specific service.
-For example, if a service only requires your name and address, they shouldn’t ask for your full family history.
-This helps minimise the amount of personal data being held.
+When your Aadhaar details are collected for a service, the principle is to request only what is absolutely necessary.
+This means that government agencies and service providers should not request more information than is required to provide a specific service.
+For example, if a service only requires your name and address, they should not request your full family history.
+This helps minimize the volume of personal data being retained.

 Who gets to see your details?
 Strict access controls

 Access to your Aadhaar information is tightly controlled.
-Only authorised individuals, who have a legitimate reason to view your data for a specific service, are allowed to do so.
-This is often referred to as a ‘need-to-know’ basis.
-Regular audits are conducted to ensure that these strict access rules are being followed, preventing any misuse.
+Only authorised individuals, who have a legitimate reason to view your data for a specific service, are granted access.
+This operates on a ‘need-to-know’ basis.
+Regular audits are conducted to ensure that these strict access rules are being followed, preventing misuse.

 You’re in charge: Giving permission for data use

 You are always in control of your Aadhaar information.
-Whenever your Aadhaar is used for authentication, whether it’s through your fingerprint, iris scan, or a one-time password (OTP) sent to your registered mobile number, you are essentially giving your permission.
-This means that your data cannot be used without your explicit consent, putting you firmly in the driver’s seat.
+Whenever your Aadhaar is used for authentication, whether it’s through your fingerprint, iris scan, or a one-time password (OTP) sent to your registered mobile number, you are implicitly providing your consent.
+This ensures that your data is used only with your explicit consent, empowering you with control.

 Hiding your full Aadhaar number: Using a masked Aadhaar

 For situations where you need to show proof of your Aadhaar but don’t want to reveal your full 12-digit number, you can use a masked Aadhaar.
 This is a special version of your Aadhaar card where only the last four digits of your number are visible, while the first eight digits are replaced with ‘XXXX-XXXX’.
-It’s a smart way to protect your full number while still proving your identity.
+It offers an intelligent method to protect your full number while still verifying your identity.

 Simple Steps You Can Take to Keep Your Aadhaar Secure